LUSAS-Software/LUSAS-API-Examples/README.md

     For step by step installation guides, see each relevant directory.

+## 🤖 Using AI tools alongside this repository

+See the [use AI tools guide](./USE_AI_TOOLS.md) for tips on leveraging AI assistants (such as GitHub Copilot) to explore, generate, and understand code examples in this repository.
+The guide covers common AI-assisted workflows, troubleshooting, and best practices to maximize productivity with LUSAS API examples.

 ## 🤝 Contributing

 We welcome contributions!
 You can contribute by: